askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

         image: nginx:1.14.2
         ports:
         - containerPort: 8082
+      - name: nginx4
+        image: nginx:1.14.2
+        ports:
+        - containerPort: 8084
 ```

-6. Attempt to apply the test workload to the dev cluster.
+**6. Attempt to apply the test workload to the dev cluster.**

 You should see an error message.

 ```
 kubectl apply -f constraint-limit-containers/test-workload.yaml